Learning Partial Equivariances from Data: Equivariance property of Monte-Carlo approximations

 For a transformed version of the $\gL_w f$, we have that:

-From the first to the second line, we use the change of variables $\Tilde{v}_j=wv_j$ and the fact that, group elements in the input space are sampled from the Haar measure for which it holds that $\Bar{\mu}_{\gG}(v_j){=}\Bar{\mu}_{\gG}(\Tilde{v}_j)$.
-However, from the second to the third line, we must also assume that this holds for the output space.
+From the first to the second line, we use the change of variables $\Tilde{v}_j=wv_j$ and the fact that, group elements in the input domain are sampled from the Haar measure for which it holds that $\Bar{\mu}_{\gG}(v_j){=}\Bar{\mu}_{\gG}(\Tilde{v}_j)$.
+However, from the second to the third line, \textit{we must also assume that this holds for the output domain}.
 That is, that the probability of drawing $w^{-1}u_j$ is equal to that of drawing $u_j$.
-This is of particular importance for the partial equivariance setting, in which this might not be the case.
+We emphasize that this is of particular importance in the partial equivariance setting as this might not be the case in general.